mehwaffle10/Waffle_Balance/README.md

 - Bomb bolts cost 150 coins instead of 100
 - Need a 5 x 5 area to deploy
 - Bolt drag multiplier in water decreased from 5 to 1.5
+- Bolts no longer collide with invincible blobs

 ### Mounted Bow
 - Health increased from 2 to 10